-according to plans for the Carnegie Library in Riverside,
+according to plans for the Carnegie Library in Riverside, Iowa.

 The stone and brick structure

-built in 1912 and was funded by both a local tax and a $5,000 grant from the Carnegie Foundation.
+built in 1912 was funded by both a local tax and a $5,000 grant from the Carnegie Foundation.
 From 1912 through 1995 it served the community as the Osborne Carnegie Library.
 In 1987 the building

 was placed on both the National & Kansas Registers of Historic Places.

-In the early 1990s the library was slated to be torn down, but in 1995 the Osborne County Genealogical & Historical Society
+the early 1990's the library was slated to be torn down, but in 1995 the Osborne County Genealogical & Historical Society

-accepted the challenge of raising the nearly $100,000 needed to save and renovatethe building.
+accepted the challenge of raising the nearly $100,000 needed to save and renovate the building.
 This difficult

 renovation project was completed largely with private donations and dedication ceremonies celebrating the library’s

-reopening were held in May 2001.
+reopening was held in May 2001.

 Currently the building serves as the

 County Commissioners.
 To date a variety of county records dating from 1871 to 1925 have been transferred

-from various storerooms in the Osborne County Courthouse to the stacks in the
+from various storerooms in the Osborne County Courthouse to the shelves located in the lower level.

-their photographs, official records, and other material are encouraged to reposit their important material with the Carnegie
+and organizations with no space to store their photographs, official records, and other materials are encouraged to deposit them

-research, copy records, provide maps, give directions, and share tourist information on the area.
+provide maps, give directions, and share tourist information on the area.

 The Carnegie receives no tax dollars